Shaukataliii/inspire-daily/README.md

 - The app will check if the notification is displayed today or not after the setup duration i.e. 4 hours.
 So if you're on laptop and you don't turn it OFF, you're still at ease.
 You'll get a notification every day.

 ## Features to add
-- Automatically ask permission tos set as start up appliation and do that.
 - Development as a pypi
-- Configuration to automatically required permissions and preferred time for notification.

 ## Features